 What do our 'cop dreams' tell us?

-From syrup bullets to empty holsters, police officers have some pretty interesting recurring dreams — what are yours?
+From syrup bullets to empty holsters, officers have some interesting recurring dreams

 I was still in high school and working evenings as a police dispatcher when I had my first dream about work.
 It was so vivid!
 A deputy was yelling for backup – something that had never even happened to me while I was on duty – and no matter how many times I pushed the “transmit” button, I couldn’t call for another unit.
 I was unable to speak.
 The phones didn’t work.
 I was completely helpless and ineffective.
 I woke up sweating and terrified.